haixiashang/starter-academic/content/publication/example1/index.md

 ---
-title: "Network-based prioritization of cancer genes by integrative ranks frommulti-omics data"
+title: " Prioritizing type 2 diabetes genes by weighted PageRank on bilayer heterogeneous networks"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here